athulyaesther777/Learn-Python-With-Me-/README.md

 Functions are a fundamental concept in Python that allow you to encapsulate code into reusable blocks.
 This section demonstrates how to define and use functions in Python, including handling parameters and understanding the difference between function calls and variables.

 Part 11: Return Statement
 In Python, the return statement is used to send a result from a function back to the caller.
 It is an essential feature for making functions more versatile and reusable.
 This section explores how to use return to output values from functions and understand its impact on function execution.

 Part 12: If Statement
 In Python, the if statement is a fundamental control structure that allows you to execute code conditionally based on whether a certain condition is true.
 This section explores how to use if, elif, and else to control the flow of your program, making it more flexible and responsive to different situations.

+Part 12:
+Comparisons in If Statement
+In Python, you can use comparison operators within if statements to evaluate conditions and make decisions in your code.
+This section demonstrates how to use different comparison operators such as ==, !=, >, <, >=, and <= to compare values and control the execution flow of your program